JakobKSvaneborg/gpaw/doc/devel/overview.rst

-In this example, calling the ``calculate`` method of the ``xc`` object passing in a :class:`~gpaw.grid_descriptor.GridDescriptor`, an input density array and an output array for the potential, the :class:`~gpaw.xc.gga.GGA` object will calculate the gradient of the density and pass that and the density on to the libxc kernel.
+In this example, calling the ``calculate`` method of the ``xc`` object passing in a :class:`~gpaw.old.grid_descriptor.GridDescriptor`, an input density array and an output array for the potential, the :class:`~gpaw.xc.gga.GGA` object will calculate the gradient of the density and pass that and the density on to the libxc kernel.